 Irondale is a tiny village located in the state of Ohio.
-With a population of 319 people and just one neighborhood, Irondale is the 733rd largest community in Ohio.
-Irondale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 316 people and just one neighborhood, Irondale is the 733rd largest community in Ohio.
+Much of the housing stock in Irondale was built prior to World War II, making it one of the older and more historic villages in the country.

 Irondale is a blue-collar town, with 41.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Irondale is a village of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Irondale who work in office and administrative support (26.47%), maintenance occupations (7.84%), and teaching (7.84%).

-As is often the case in a small village, Irondale doesn't have a public transportation system that people use for their commute.
+Irondale is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Irondale with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.77% of people over 25 have a bachelor's degree or advanced degree.